 For example, an IT consultant promises a real estate company that it will improve its profits by 20% by a certain date.
 When the date arrives, profits have gone up, but not as much as projected.
 The company sues the IT consultant over its financial troubles.
 Professional liability insurance helps cover the consultant’s defense fees.

-For instance, a web design company is tasked with building a new website for an e-commerce company.
+For instance, a web design company is tasked with designing a new website for an e-commerce company.
 When the project takes longer to complete than promised, the e-commerce company sues the web design company over the potential lost profits.
 Professional liability insurance would help pay for attorney's fees and any other legal costs.

 If your business offers expert advice or provides professional services, you should strongly consider professional liability insurance to protect your company from costly lawsuits.
 Here’s why you may need this coverage, when it’s required, and how it can safeguard your business.